-Between its foundation in 1881 and the end of World War One, the Waifs and
+Between its foundation in 1881 and the end of the First World War, the Waifs and

 Strays' Society cared for around 22,500 children.
 The Society opened its